 In the Hall of Flags, you can find Marquis de Lafayette’s Camp Bed.

 Marquis de Lafayette was a French citizen who served as a major general under George Washington during the Revolutionary war.
 These bed were made out of canvas, with strings to hold the two sides together.
 It was important to pull the strings as tight as possible to prevent the bed from sagging in the middle.
-This is the origin of the expression “Sleep tight!”.
+This might the origin of the expression “Sleep tight!”.

 I hope you enjoyed finding out these surprising Connecticut Capitol facts.
 Go visit this cool building when you are in Hartford!
 It is free and you will learn so many more fun facts and immerse yourself in history.